 Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

-Rising housing inventory in Dallas gives first-time buyers more options, less competition, and stronger negotiating power—especially for price reductions, seller-paid closing costs, and rate buydowns.
+Rising housing inventory in Dallas gives first-time buyers more options, less competition, and stronger negotiating power.
+That typically leads to price reductions, seller-paid closing costs, and mortgage rate buydowns.
+It does not mean prices are collapsing — it means leverage is shifting toward buyers.

 -